dherrera-code/vennAPIRemade/README.md

 Researching CI/CD workflow to automatically deploy web app into Azure using Github Action workflow!

 create endpoint that get users who are not the user and doesn't include accepted friends

+implement a feature that will redirect the signed in user who isn't authorized to be redirected to the login page.

+fix bug where users cant create a new room.